PeterMosmans/ansible-role-virtualbox-guest/README.md

 **virtualbox_keep**: A boolean stating whether the packages necessary for compiling should be kept on the system.
 If not specified, defaults to no.

+**virtualbox_remove_os_packages**: A boolean stating whether to remove any previously installed VirtualBox packages.
+If not specified, defaults to no.

 **virtualbox_version**: The requested version of VirtualBox.
 If the current version does not match that version, it will try to (re)install VirtualBox guest additions.
 If set to `auto`, it will try to determine the VirtualBox version of the host system.
 The defaults can be found in ```defaults/main.yml```.
 ```
 virtualbox_version: auto